 Like so many of you, I am not satisfied with my job.
 My wife is finishing her teaching requirements next week and should start working next August.
-Our current monthly expenses are approximately $3,250.
-Once she starts working, I will maintain paying about $2,100 of those expenses.
-Working from home, I have a net margin of 65% That means I need to earn $38,770 in revenue to break even.
-Together we will make a gross income of less than $74,000 and $60,000 net of business expenses.
-I currently make $50,000 now, so we should be better off.
-With 4 kids, we will have very little tax liability, so her withholding should cover.
+Our current monthly expenses are approximately $3,250, although they will go up a few thousand for day care expenses soon.
+Once she starts working, I will maintain paying about $2,250 of those expenses.
+Working from home, I have a net margin of 70% That means I need to earn $38,571 in revenue to break even.

 In 90 days I will start my own accounting practice.
 I have not given notice yet, but June 23rd will be my last day.